Wright Chemical Corporation

 Investigation and Cleanup Responsibility / Oversight

 EPA leads site investigation activities in cooperation with NCDENR.

 Site Cleanup Plan

-EPA is undertaking additional studies at the site to understand the type, source and extent of contamination before issuing a cleanup plan (a Record of Decision, or ROD) for the site.
+EPA has reached an agreement with Oak Bark and Kock Sulfur Products to conduct additional studies at the site to understand the type, source and extent of contamination before issuing a cleanup plan (a Record of Decision, or ROD) for the site.

 In 1984, EPA conducted sampling and identified soil contamination at the site.